kuboris/HistoryGraph/README.md

 ## Empower historians and public with novel approach to study of genealogy and ancestry
 **Contributers and Contact Information:

-Jana M. Jakub K. - see Devpost for contact**
+Jana M. Jakub K. - see Devpost submission for contact**

 **Problem Statement addressed: see problem statement.md**: